-To confront our calculated results by SHERPA with the unfolded experimental data in p+p collisions, the same configurations as the selection of ATLAS collaboration~\citep{Khachatryan:2016iob} have been set up in our simulations.
-The $Z^0$ boson is reconstructed based on its decay channels $Z^0\rightarrow e^{+}e^{-}$ and $Z^0\rightarrow \mu^{+}\mu^{-}$ .
-The transverse momentum of the electron and muon candidate are required to be lager than 20~GeV.
-To exclude the barrel-endcap transition region, the electrons are selected within the pseudorapidity region $|\eta|<1.44$ or $1.57<|\eta|<2.4$ while muons within $|\eta|<2.4$.
-And according to the requirement of experiment, the events are considered only when the invariant mass of the electron or muon pairs lie in the mass region $70<M_{ll}<111$~GeV.
-The jets associated with the $Z^0$ boson are reconstructed by FASTJET using anti-$k_T$ algorithm with cone size $\Delta R=0.5$.
+To compare our calculation results based on SHERPA with experimental data for p+p collisions, the same configurations implemented by the CMS collaboration~\citep{Khachatryan:2016iob} were used in our simulations.
+The $Z^0$ boson is reconstructed according to its decay channels $Z^0\rightarrow e^{+}e^{-}$ and $Z^0\rightarrow \mu^{+}\mu^{-}$.
+The transverse momentum of the electron and muon candidates is required to be larger than 20~GeV.
+To exclude the barrel-endcap transition region, the electrons are selected within the pseudorapidity region $|\eta|<1.44$ or $1.57<|\eta|<2.4$, while muons are selected within $|\eta|<2.4$.
+According to the requirement of the experiment, the events are considered only when the invariant mass of the electron or muon pairs lies in the region $70<M_{ll}<111$~GeV.
+The jets associated with the $Z^0$ boson are reconstructed by FastJet using the anti-$k_T$ algorithm with a cone size of $R=0.5$.
 To reduce the contribution from the underlying event, the reconstructed jets must be in the pseudorapidity region $|\eta^{\rm jet}|<2.4$ and have $p_{T,\rm jet}>30$~GeV.
-The contribution from the underlying event is less than $5\%$ estimated by ATLAS~\citep{Khachatryan:2016iob} because the production of softer jets is greatly suppressed by this requirement.
+The contribution from the underlying event is less than $5\%$, as estimated by CMS~\citep{Khachatryan:2016iob} because the production of softer jets is significantly suppressed by this requirement.

-For events with at least one b-jet, we show the differential cross sections simulated by SHERPA as a function of leading b-jet $p_T$ and $Z^0$ boson $p_T$ in Fig.~\ref{fig:ptzb}.
-In the up panel of Fig.~\ref{fig:phizb}, the azimuthal angle correlation between the leading b-jet and $Z^0$ boson~($\Delta\phi_{bZ}=|\phi_{b}-\phi_{Z}|$) is also calculated to compare with ATLAS data.
-In addition, for events with two b-jets~(henceforth $Z^0\,+\,2\,$b-jets), we also plot the differential cross sections as a function of the azimuthal angle between the two b-jets~($\Delta\phi_{bb}=|\phi_{b1}-\phi_{b2}|$).
-We find that our calculations simulated by SHERPA are in nice agreement with the experimental measurements.
+For events with at least one b-jet, we show the differential cross sections calculated via SHERPA as a function of the leading b-jet $p_T$ and $Z^0$ boson $p_T$ in Fig.~\ref{fig:ptzb}.
+In the upper panel of Fig.~\ref{fig:phizb}, the azimuthal angular correlation between the leading b-jet and $Z^0$ boson~($\Delta\phi_{bZ}=|\phi_{b}-\phi_{Z}|$) is compared between the calculation and the CMS data.
+In the lower panel of Fig.~\ref{fig:phizb}, for events with two b-jets~(hereinafter $Z^0\,+\,2\,$b-jets), we plot the differential cross sections as a function of the azimuthal angle between the two b-jets~($\Delta\phi_{bb}=|\phi_{b1}-\phi_{b2}|$).
+To quantify the deviation of our calculations from the experimental data points, we estimate the $\chi^2/\rm d.o.f$ of these observables and present their values in the figures, where $\chi^2=\sum_{i}\frac{[D_i-T_i]^2}{\delta_i^2}$; $D_i$ and $\delta_i$ are the center value and uncertainties, respectively, of the $i-$th experimental data point, $T_i$ represents the theoretical value; and $\rm d.o.f$ represents the number of compared data point.
+Our calculations based on SHERPA agree well with the experimental measurements.